"The

 you.
 You have a bad back, and you have damaged nerve endings all over your body."

-The woman could have noticed Yvonnes curved spine.
-But damaged nerve endings?
-No
+Now, the woman could have noticed Yvonnes curved spine.
+But damaged nerve

 Did the prayer work?
 We know this: Yvonnes memory returned to normal.

-Another modern-day healing happened to me during a trip from Florida up into the
+Another modern-day healing happened to me during a vacation trip from Florida up into

-Friends had given us a book that included an especially attention-getting chapter on
+Friends had given us a book that had an especially attention-getting chapter on

 minerals.
 I wanted to check the locale.
 We planned to leave Friday evening after work.